milot-mirdita/academic-website/content/authors/admin/_index.md

 ---

-I'm a postdoctoral researcher at <a href="https://biosci.snu.ac.kr/en" rel="noopener">Seoul National University</a>, where I work with <a href="https://steineggerlab.com">Martin Steinegger</a>.
+I am a postdoctoral researcher at <a href="https://biosci.snu.ac.kr/en" rel="noopener">Seoul National University</a>, where I work with <a href="https://steineggerlab.com">Martin Steinegger</a>.
 My expertise includes bioinformatics, metagenomics, protein structure prediction and machine learning.
 I'm a developer and maintainer of many open-source tools like <a href="https://colabfold.com">ColabFold</a>, <a href="https://mmseqs.com">MMseqs2</a> and <a href="https://foldseek.com">Foldseek</a>.
 I hold a PhD from the <a href="https://www.uni-goettingen.de/">University of Göttingen</a> and the <a href="https://www.mpinat.mpg.de">MPI-NAT</a>, where I worked with <a href="https://www.mpinat.mpg.de/soeding">Johannes Söding</a>.
 {style="text-align: justify;"}